sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 | `maprouting` | Skip to next mapping stage |
 | `portmaprouting` | Skip to next TCP or UDP Port Mapping stage |

-To help us being flexiable, the transition routing actions can take a few parameters:
+To help us being flexible, the transition routing actions can take a few parameters:

 - All transition routing actions other than `drop` and `trap`:
     - `default_routing_type`: If no entry is found, use this routing type to route the packet.
 If `default_routing_type` is not set, the packet will be dropped by default.